PLANNING & FAQ

 There needs to be a clearly defined and clearly visible area that is only the performer’s.
 If there is a band concert or school play also working what will be my area, some movement of chairs, music stands, and set pieces may be necessary.

 A gym is where you conduct a pep rally.
 A gym is where you scream, yell, and run around.
-It is not where an audience gathers to listen and watch a theatrical event.
-My show rarely has the same impact nor am I ever totally comfortable as a performer in a gymnasium.
-Can I make it work it?
-Maybe…if you:
+It is not where an audience gathers to focus and connect with a performer.
+The show may not have the same impact nor am I always comfortable as a performer in a gymnasium.
+However, I can make it work if you:

 i.
 Have everyone seated on one side.

 ii.
 Use chairs instead of bleachers if possible and don't ever expect students to sit on the floor.

 iii.
 Provide a decent sound system and try to minimize the noise from large HVAC blower fans